-Surfshark has become the first VPN provider to launch a free, privacy-focused public DNS service, offering users an alternative to ISP-controlled DNS systems that typically track and monetize browsing data.
+Surfshark has now launched a free, privacy-focused public DNS service, offering users an alternative to ISP-controlled DNS systems that typically track and monetize browsing data.

 The company’s new DNS infrastructure prioritizes anonymity, speed, and secure connectivity with no user activity logs and support for encrypted protocols like DoT, DoH, and DoQ.